 Getting To Meteora By Car

-It’s also a great idea to visit Meteora with a rental car.
-The route to take is the National Greek Road Athina – Livadia – Lamia, following in the direction to Kalambaka.
+It’s also a great idea to visit Meteora in a rental car.
+The route to take is the National Greek Road Athina – Livadia – Lamia, following the direction to Kalambaka.

 Getting To Meteora By Train

 This is probably the easiest and most beautiful way to visit Meteora.
 Trains depart from Athens, Thessaloniki, Larisa, Livadia, and Paleofarsalo.
 The closest train station is in Kalambaka and, from here, you can get to Meteora either by car or by taxi.

 If you’re taking the train from Athens, remember that the Meteora trains depart from Larissa station.

 Where To Stay In Meteora